 I also talk about considerations when sending a top to a longarm quilter.
 The program concepts are applicable to those who quilt their own quilts too.

 Part of the program is a trunk show of my quilts, most of my own designs.
 I use my quilts to illustrate the points in the program.
 This is Scrap Dance Tango, originally a mystery quilt along on the blog.
 This year’s quilt along Scrap Dance Minuet is in progress, and you can catch up.
 Steps post once a month.
-Scrap Dance patterns are available on my Patterns page, also on Etsy and Bluprint.
+Scrap Dance patterns are available on my Patterns page, also on Etsy.

 After the program, I was thrilled with the number of quilters who came up to say how much they enjoyed the program, and ask more questions.
 For me, this was very gratifying, and I appreciate their thoughts and comments.